GaiaAlfine/Arachneia-ScriptHost/README.md

 # Arachneia
-the exe file will trigger windows firewall. it doesn't contain a virus.<br>
+The exe file will trigger windows firewall. it doesn't contain a virus.<br>

 This scripts are made for my own use, but if you find this scripts useful. have fun.
 This script is made only for windows in mind.<br>